AdSense for video and games policies

 - The content clip must have 7 additional minutes of content per overlay (i.e., three overlay ads for 15 minutes of content).

 - The user paused and then restarted the video content.

 Full-slot ads (non-linear)

 - Ads will be served as though they were linear ads in pre-roll, mid-roll and post-roll placements.

-- Ads should be entirely visible, and not covered in any form or manner.
+- Ads and all associated UI elements should be entirely visible, and not covered in any form or manner.

 - Ads must display for at least 15 seconds, or until closed by the user.

 - To display full-slot ads, the content clip must be 15 seconds or longer.

 - Publishers using companion ads must place these ads close enough to the corresponding video ads for direct association.